seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  v1 migration counts where it ran (§11) every discovery search (§6), per coin, per book lane and per systemic lane: query, moment, and each hit taken with host, date, one line and class the exchange list read (§6a): request, landing host, ts, records per catalogue and the oldest window date, and every record naming a symbol of c or x — title, the minute from its article or that it was not read, its class and where it went
+  v1 migration counts where it ran (§11) every discovery search (§6), per coin, per book lane and per systemic lane: query, moment, and each hit taken with host, date, one line and class the unlock lane (§6a): per coin, the request, landing host, status, the sentence's fields and the share, and what each cliff inside the holding window did — closed the long, printed on a row, or nothing the exchange list read (§6a): request, landing host, ts, records per catalogue and the oldest window date, and every record naming a symbol of c or x — title, the minute from its article or that it was not read, its class and where it went